 Many people think about Marrakech holidays with desert tours and Berber adventures in mind.
 I went there with the same thought that I’d be able to take photos of impressive sand dunes, starry skies and camel caravans.
 Such things aren’t possible when you have only one week to spend in Marrakech and when you’ve booked the same accommodation for the whole period.
 Nonetheless, there are many cool things to do in Marrakech, so let’s see how you can spend a fascinating holiday in this intriguing city.
 Funny enough, I loved Morocco way more than Egypt, as I felt much safer.
+Besides, there were many places to see in Marrakech that left me in awe.

 - 1 Where Is Marrakech?